uniquadev/LuauVM/README.md

 This software can be used as study material for luau - lua 5.x internals.

+## NOTE:
+> * This VM won't be maintained constantly over luau updates.
+> * This VM doesn't aim to provide a fast bytecode execution.
-> NOTE: This VM is still work in progress and it can execute scripts like the ones in [MakeTests/src](https://github.com/uniquadev/LuauVM/tree/master/MakeTests/src) folder.
+> * This VM has been test with scripts like the ones in [MakeTests/src](https://github.com/uniquadev/LuauVM/tree/master/MakeTests/src) folder.

 # Usage
 ```lua